SamerArkab/HangMan/README.md

 * [Example run](#example-run)

 #### General Info
-Getting familiar with the fundamentals of Python (Tkinter-GUI) by writing HangMan game as my first Python project, while making sure no edge cases were left unattended to.
+Getting familiar with the fundamentals of Python (Tkinter-GUI) by writing HangMan game as my first Python project, while making sure no edge cases were left unattended!

 #### Technologies
 * Python 3.8